- With businesses moving toward hybrid work, pinpointing locations can be challenging for first responders as employees work from anywhere.

 That’s why it’s important for us to help keep you and your organization safe.
 Here’s where Nomadic 911 can help.

-When the Nomadic 911 feature is enabled, the RingCentral app for desktop now supports automatic location updating for US users at pre-defined locations, either on the customer’s network or at up to 10 pre-defined off-net locations.
+When the Enhanced Nomadic 911 feature is enabled, the RingCentral app for desktop now supports automatic location updating for US users at pre-defined locations, either on the customer’s network or at up to 10 pre-defined off-net locations.
 The RingCentral Phone app and Poly VVX X50 hardphones also support this feature.

-RingCentral’s Nomadic 911 feature helps first responders identify a caller’s location and route emergency personnel to the correct address.
+RingCentral’s Enhanced Nomadic 911 feature helps first responders identify a caller’s location and route emergency personnel to the correct address.
 It also helps administrators manage emergency response situations for users regardless of where they’re located—an important consideration now that so many employees are using cloud-based phone systems while working remotely.

 New FCC laws

 Two recently passed federal laws require businesses to provide 911 dispatchers detailed location information.
+RingCentral enables you to easily comply with these new requirements.

 - Kari’s Law requires direct 911 dialing (without the need to dial 9 for an outside line, for instance).
 It also requires notification capabilities in multi-line telephone systems (MLTS), typically found in enterprises such as office buildings, campuses, and hotels.
 Any 911 call on an MLTS system must be configured to notify facility personnel about that emergency call so that the office, school, or hotel staff can assist, as well.